eslint/eslint/docs/src/rules/prefer-destructuring.md

 #### enforceForRenamedProperties

-The rule has a second object with a single key, `enforceForRenamedProperties`, which determines whether the `object` destructuring applies to renamed variables.
+The rule has a second object argument with a single key, `enforceForRenamedProperties`, which determines whether the `object` destructuring applies to renamed variables.

 ```json
 {